amellsunny/Selenium-Automation/TestPlan.md

 ## Defect Reporting Procedure

-Defects will be documented in GitHub Issues (or Jira), with detailed reproduction steps and categories (e.g., UI, functionality).
+Defects will be documented in Jira, with detailed reproduction steps and categories (e.g., UI, functionality).
 They will be prioritized by impact and severity, with regular updates shared with stakeholders.